Skip to main content

 Summary

-By following this guide, SCIM in Okta is correctly configured for LinearB, ensuring proper user provisioning, role assignments, and naming conventions.
+By following this guide, SCIM in Okta is configured correctly for LinearB, ensuring proper user provisioning, role assignments, team scoping, and Developer Coaching visibility.

 For additional support, contact LinearB Support.